 When business owners desire to expand sales, they should look no further than their customers.
 Expanding customer profitability can be done through two avenues: growing new customers and increasing sales among existing customers.
 While many business owners immediately head in the direction of new customers, the profitability of retaining and growing existing customers can be much greater.

 Your team has worked hard to earn the trust and business of each of your customers.
 There are several ways that you can leverage the relationship with your current client base to motivate sales and positively impact your bottom line.

 When we ask many business owners where their stream of leads comes from, word of mouth is often a top response.
-However, when asked what they are doing to maximize word of mouth leads, we often get blank stares.
-Unsatisfied customers are more likely to proactively share their unfortunate experience than a satisfied customer.
+However, when asked what they are doing to maximize word-of-mouth leads, we often get blank stares.
+Unsatisfied customers are more likely to proactively share their unfortunate experiences than satisfied customers.
 Many of your satisfied customers would be happy to provide a recommendation if merely asked.
 Consider offering an incentive for providing recommendations.
 Make the process of giving a positive recommendation turn-key for your customers – just like an add-on request.
 In this age of digital reviews, recommendations can easily swell or reduce a business.
 Be certain that you have a point-person or team overseeing digital reviews and responding to negative responses in a timely manner.